tikabom/Minesweeper/README.md

 src/components/field.js renders the fields based on the value.
 All styles are defined in src/components/field.css
 Note: All images are obtained from Wikimedia.

+To run the game:
+1. cd into the root folder (Minesweeper)
+2. run npm install (you might need to install Node on your machine)
+3. run npm run dev
+4. type in localhost:8080 in the browser to access application root